 This course will engage students in research outside of their previous coursework experience.
 The outcome of this course will be either a project or a paper of sufficient quality to be published or presented at a conference.
+Students will also reflect upon the connection of Computer Science to the liberal arts.
 Prerequisite: Senior standing and/or consent of instructor.
 Spring.